Why use chatbots?

 - Frequent maintenance: Truly unlocking the potential of chatbots requires regular review and optimization to meet the ever-changing demands of the customer

 - Miscommunication and loss of context: Often, context is lost over messages.
-Customers often have to repeat themselves to a chatbot or wait to be transferred to a contact centre, increasing the load.
+Customers often have to repeat themselves to a chatbot or wait to be transferred to a contact center, increasing the load.

 Chatbots are most suitable for repetitive tasks that are simple and tend to involve low human cognitive application.
-For example, simple tasks with standard workflows that would otherwise increase call volumes in the contact centre are great candidates for chatbots.
+For example, simple tasks with standard workflows that would otherwise increase call volumes in the contact center are great candidates for chatbots.
 Here are a few areas within the financial services industry that are great candidates for chatbots.

 - Providing information: Tasks such as explaining standard insurance policies, hours of operations, password resets, finding the nearest branch or office, and displaying FAQs can be handled by chatbots after appropriate configurations